-The PHA will not attach PBVs to projects owned by the PHA as described above.
+The PHA will attach PBVs to projects owned by the PHA as the opportunity presents itself with Board Approval.

 Solicitation and Selection of PBV Proposals [24 CFR 983.51(c)]

 PHA procedures for selecting PBV proposals must be designed and actually operated to provide broad public notice of the opportunity to offer PBV proposals for consideration by the PHA.
 The public notice procedures may include publication of the public notice in a local newspaper of general circulation and other means designed and actually operated to provide broad public notice.
 The public notice of the PHA request for PBV proposals must specify the submission deadline.
 Detailed application and selection information must be provided at the request of interested parties.